AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 ## Build
   To build it you just need to go into the folder and type:
   > make

-  This will generate the executable.
+  This will generate the executable in the current folder.
 ## Usage
+  > ./MOHLevelViewer `<Root Medal of Honor Folder>` `<MissionNumber>` `<LevelNumber>`

+  Example:
-  > ./MOHLevelViewer <Root Medal of Honor Folder> MissionNumber LevelNumber E.G Assuming Medal Of Honor is extracted at /home/adriano/mohtest and you want to see Mission 1 Level 1:
+  Assuming Medal Of Honor is extracted at /home/adriano/mohtest and you want to see Mission 1 Level 1:

   > ./MOHLevelViewer /home/adriano/mohtest 1 1
 ## BSD Files
 ## TSP Files